 Whether you're writing a book, an article for a magazine or a website, proofreading is the final stage before publishing your text.

-What is the difference between proofreading and editing?
+The difference between proofreading and editing is ...
 Proofreading is where the text is checked for grammatical or spelling errors (typos), correct spacing and punctuation.

 Even if you think you've done a good job at self-editing, I would recommend that you still use a website proofreading service.

-You can find no end of proofreading and editing services on the Net.
-But one thing I've learnt over the years, is that editing texts written by non-native English speakers needs special skills.
+There are many proofreading and editing services on the internet.
+But editing texts written by non-native English speakers will need special skills.

-Since I started building my own website, I've realised that there is a need for more website proofreading and editing services.
-Although knowledge and passion for your subject is of #1 importance, if your website is full of grammatical errors and wrongly used idioms you're visitors will move on very quickly and will probably not return!
+There is a need for Professional Website Proofreading and Editing services.
+Although knowledge and passion for your subject is important, if your website is full of grammatical errors and wrongly used idioms you will never come up in the search engines, you're visitors will move on very quickly; and will probably not return!

 Keep in touch!

 Get free updates by subscribing to the RSS feed on the left!
 Or click on the Google, My Yahoo!, My MSN, or Bloglines button if you keep a personalised home page there.
 Follow their instructions.